xNapha/tic-tac-toe/README.md

  Initally I had been returning and using a bool value for the is_valid variable, but I wanted to practise using enums and the match operator.
 So I changed the placePiece function to return an enum which I feel allows me for more customisation when returning the function.
 Before I had only two options, but now I can have as many as I want allowing me to scale the program.

+ ### 01/07/2023 |  Check win function, changing from bool to enums

+ Completed the check win function, but it feels a little bit too verbose.
+I wonder if there is a way for me to check it without creating several references to the board state.
+But other than it being too verbose, it works i just dont know how efficient it is.

+ I have also changed all the bools that where checking for certain conditions to enum's for the same reasons as stated on the 29th.

 ---

 <!-- ## What did you struggle with?